biodiversitydata-se/mol-data/rdocs/ena-metabar.rst

 •	**forward [reverse]_file_md5:** Paste the md5 checksums from Step 4a.

-Your spreadsheet should now look similar to this (but add as much optional metadata as possible):
+Your spreadsheet should now look similar to this (but add as much optional metadata as possible).

 .. csv-table::
   :file: _static/tables/runs.csv
   :header-rows: 1

+Note, however, that if you accidentally downloaded the template without selecting file format, you also need to specify layout:

+•	**library layout**: PAIRED

 Save your spreadsheet, go back to the Webin form and select *Upload Completed Spreadsheet* | *Submit* to finally submit your read files.
 If successful, you will receive a confirmation message.